|HPS 0410||Einstein for Everyone|

 |All three figures above are drawn with the

 tachyon moving up the page.
 So it is easy to fall into the trap of

 imagining that the figure with observer A shows what is really

-happening: that the tachyon is really propagating forward in time
+happening: that the tachyon is really propagating forwards in time

-and that the other two figures represesent distorted reporting from
+and that the other two figures represent distorted reporting from

 observers B and C in motion.
 That is not how it works.
 The principle

 of relativity assures us that the reports of all of the observers